-Include Your Child’s Interests: Building Interaction with Children on the Autism Spectrum
+Include Your Child’s Interests: Building Interaction with Autistic Children

 Sometimes you may not be sure how to get an interaction started with your child, especially if they often play alone or have specific or unique interests.
 One of the best ways to start a back-and-forth interaction is to Include Your Child’s Interests.